berayboztepe/Categorical_Classification/README.md

 * Accuracy: 0.86
 * Loss: 0.43

-**So, the most effective model from these 3 different architectures and 6 different models is using ResNet50 Model with 57 epochs.
-I did not get the highest accuracy in this model but comparing with others, the difference is not significantly but the difference between losses is very significantly.
-MobileNetV2 model with 69 epochs actually very close to ResNet50 Model with 57 epochs but accuracy is distinctions between the two models.
+**So, the most effective model from these 3 different architectures and 6 different models is using the ResNet50 Model with 57 epochs.
+I did not get the highest accuracy in this model, but comparing with others, the difference is not significant, but the difference between losses is very significant.
+MobileNetV2 model with 69 epoch is actually very close to ResNet50 model with 57 epoch, but accuracy is a distinction between the two models.
 This is what I can do best with my GPU.**

 ## To see the .h5 models that I've built and images that I've used